wwarner/emacs-native-dockerfiles/README.md

 ## No X11

-I have been running emacs without windows for several years now because it's so portable.
+I have been running emacs without windows for several years now because it's so fast and portable.
 In particular, when working with a lot of data, I find that I need to run my editor on a server in the cloud.
-Somewhere along the line, I realized that Emacs is a lot more fun, and certainly more portable, without graphics.
+Somewhere along the line, I realized that Emacs is a lot more fun without graphics.
 The compilation step in this build is also much much faster `--without-x11`.
 If you want your graphics back, then just drop that configuration flag.

-## Emacs

-My init.el is a mish-mash of selcted packages, `use-package` and `straight` installs.
-It's intended to provide utility without becoming overly complex.
-I find most Emacs defaults acceptable, and I never need more than a single file to create a pleasant experience.
-While this tiny amount of customization fits easily into a single elisp file, the supporting setup with its dependencies requires this Dockerfile.

-## Installation

-    make
-    docker run -v$HOME/.ssh:/root/.ssh -v$HOME/src:/root/src -it emacs-gopy
+### Frequently Used Keys

+* Cycle through windows with M-o
+* Cycle back and forth through buffers with M-n and M-p
+* Kill buffer with M-K
+* Delete window with M-0
+* Edit all occurances of the current token in the buffer with C-c ; (iedit)
+* Fuzzy find files with M-Z (fzf)
+* Coment code with C-c C-c, and uncomment with C-c C-v
+* Collapse code block with C-c <down>; repeat to show it again

 ## References